 But, that crafting kismet angel was sitting on my shoulder and, as luck would have it, I found the perfect window.

 For your convenience, this post contains affiliate links to products I use, love and highly recommend.
 If you purchase any product through this site, I may be compensated, but you do not pay one penny more.
 You can see my full disclosure policy here.

 - A clean Window ( I know…Captain Obvious, here)

-- A Paint Marker that is suitable for glass, like this or this
+- A Paint Marker that is suitable for glass, like this

-How I Made my Painted Bakery Window
+How I Made my Bakery Painted Window

 - It’s really important that your glass is very clean I actually put mine in the shower to clean it off.

 - I wasn’t interested in cleaning off any of the ‘chippy’ paint, of which there is quite a bit, but I did need to get the layers of dirt and grime off.
 Then I also cleaned the glass with glass cleaner, just to make sure it was grime-free.

 - Because I painted my image on the back of the glass, I placed my design on the front…right side up.